linhunix/lnxmcp/mcp/README.md

 * Mail: SendMail Core Module Library
 * Pdo: Database Core Module Library
 * Gfx: Graphics Option Core Module Library
+* Auth: Auth function and group, role definitions
+* Ln4: Api To connect to Ln4 Sys and mini db nosqls
+* Tools: Integrated function and main action

+## TOOLS

 Over The Folder the are The Correlated Function Script that Manage the primary Bootstrap actvities and cordinate the code loading
 * Head.php: Organize The Load of Library and the Configuration